Albino Lucatello: Philosophical thought and painting style

 In this series of around twenty paintings depicting a river delta, Lucatello procatively introduces the somewhat improbable yet distinct form of a teapot, clearly visible in all its reassuring familiarity.
 By persisting in this direction, Lucatello gradually develops his own ideological vision and painting style, reaching artistic maturity in the late sixties and early seventies.
 His research takes on ever more depth, he becomes more attentive towards particulars, focusing on the smallest and most specific of details, so as to maximize the freedom of form, liberating it from each of its apparent meanings.

-This is how Lucatello speaks of us, not the ‘us’ that is rooted in a specific historical moment, the modern man of progress, science, technology and 24 hour rolling news, but rather the ‘us’ that we have always been and always will be; in other words, Lucatello speaks of universal man; of the signs and footprints of which we are made, of universally lived experience, of our shared human heritage, rooted in the past but with us always, anticipating our every act, our every move.
-These signs our part of our universal history and we carry them within us, and yet we tend to ignore them, to the point of forgetting them altogether.

-They appear to be beyond our reach and yet are close at hand.
-They are to be sought and found precisely in that which makes us what we are, in our human condition: in our nature, biology, body, soul, intelligence, feelings, unconscious, fears, confrontation, love.
+It has been seen that Lucatello's works spoke to a 'universal man', speaking not to any historical moment or movement.

 Albino Lucatello, with his painting, pulls out these signs and, in revealing them to us, causes us to interact with the ‘before’ which informs our being and is an essential part of who we are, because – he says – there can be no relationships between individuals if we do not start first with the singular, with the individual himself.

 The achievement of a 'we' is by no means a foregone conclusion.
 First, there must be a call to account, a self-awareness; it is not a question of isolating oneself from the context in which one finds oneself, far from it.
 Such an undertaking requires concentration, listening, opening one's mind to joy, insight and understanding, but also to difficulty and pain.

 There is no predestination, only repeated and unavoidable questions which, in the work of Lucatello, acquire a different form in each of his artistic 'periods'.
 The many questions posed by Lucatello succeed in generating many more in the beholder.
 Moving from a rich, intense and complex reality, Lucatello gradually hones in on the essentials, paring back the layers to reveal a single idea, a single thought, a condensed reality rendered all the more potent and forceful by the impactful use of tone – black on black, white on white – a reality stripped bare of the banal, the superfluous.